ChipperFluff/Interface/README.md

 a project that started in a school task and evolved into a CLI micro framework made in java

+## Plans

+ - Add a Http layer so its easier and always accesible from view without the java pain

+ - Add a Login layer so a action like a_auth_redirect or even a_redirect(<class or obj>, AUTH.REQUIRE_LOGIN) means a login class to overwrite with custom login logic and just a redirect ux layer to redirect auto to a dev defined login view mask

+ - Storage like web browser String key saves for dev defined data types read only or global, acces rights set by the author view etc

+ - more timey wimey wibly wobly... stuff

 ## Changelog

 - v0.1 (25.05.2025) Made Interface its own module